D2-mods/Misc-kits/d2-randomkits/readme.txt

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------

+v3.8
+- EEs: fixed BAM icons not appearing in the ability description when right-clicking icon.
+- BG2 (classic): import bug from last update also applies to original BG2, so it's fixed here as well.

 v3.7
 - Jesterblade song now has a song switching ability by default.
 Previously, this was only with ToF or IWDification.
 If taking the vanilla HLA song, it will gain a separate ability so you can switch between them.
 If learning the ToF jester song, it will replace the Jesterblade song with an ability for the HLA song.